jx1111-dev/obsidian-vault/Computer Science/Mathematics in computing/Lesson 2 (Imaginary Numbers, but i do it my way).md

 Cartesian coordinates are simple.
 It's (x,y).
 It's the simple type of coordinate. e.g. (12,5).
 You know this.
 You had like a whole other set of GCSEs about this.
 ![[Pasted image 20251009105045.png]]

-Polar coordinates mark a point by **how far away it is**, and **what angle it has**.
+Polar coordinates mark a point by **how far away it is**, and **what angle it has** from **0**.
 ![[Pasted image 20251009105104.png]]

 If  you want to convert from polar to cartesian, you do so like this:
-Firstly, make a triangle with points on the center, the point, and the intersection of the point and the center.
+Firstly, make a triangle with points on the center (0), the point, and the intersection of the point and the center.
 Make sure it's a right angle triangle.
 ![[Pasted image 20251009105154.png]]

 If you are converting from **cartesian to polar**, use pythagoras theorem to calculate r (because you should have x and y)